DnomaidGit/WinccUnifiedTest/README.md

    - Retrieving specific records from the SQL Server Express database.
    - Deleting records from SQL Server Express Database.
    - Establishing a remote connection to the SQL Server Express database.
-   - Developing a custom web control for table manipulación.
+   - Developing a custom web control for table manipulation.

 ### Images HMI
 ***